 Shorenstein's sustainability commitment began with my father, Doug Shorenstein, and his purposeful dedication to the field.
-My father conducted his business as an apparatus that could be leveraged to protect the environment-and this is something we continue to do to this day.
+My father conducted his business as an apparatus that could be leveraged to protect the environment-and this is something to which we continue to aspire to this day.

-For over 15 years, our company has recognized the importance of sustainability in business practices, beginning with informal corporate commitments and a grassroots property-driven sustainability committee, to what is now a formalized and comprehensive Environmental, Social, and Governance (ESG) program, Shorenstein has successfully navigated the continuously evolving field and remains a leader among our peers.
+For over 15 years, our company has recognized the importance of sustainability in business practices, beginning with informal corporate commitments and a grassroots property-driven sustainability committee, to what is now a formalized and comprehensive Environmental, Social, and Governance (ESG) program, Shorenstein has successfully navigated the continuously evolving field and continues to strive to be a leader among our peers.

-Our evolution from a Sustainability focus to an ESG approach exemplifies the integration of diversified principles into our business decisions and investment strategy.
+Our evolution to an ESG approach exemplifies the ongoing integration of diversified principles into our business decisions and investment strategy, where applicable and appropriate.
 In 2022, we officially changed the name of our Sustainability program to more accurately reflect the Company's historic efforts and broaden our scope of work which is consistent with our leadership in this field.
-We've continued our foundational sustainability practices, including successful LEED and ENERGY STAR certifications, annual GRESB reporting, and the Engineering Department's third successful

-World Energy Tour.
+We've continued our foundational sustainability practices, including successful LEED and ENERGY STAR certifications, annual GRESB reporting, and the Engineering Department's third successful World Energy Tour.
 This past year, we focused on increasing the presence of our Diversity, Equity, and Inclusion (DEI) and ESG committees through internal initiatives and planning, such as the inaugural DEI Internship, new Volunteer Program, and our first ESG Materiality Assessment.
 The formation of these committees and programming demonstrates our commitment to inclusivity, progress, and multi-faceted approaches in our internal and external business management.